yoshietao/MLfinal/README.md

 	class3: 902
 	class4: 12757
 #### up to now, 0.95 kaggle performance with 1 NN layer, and 1 softmax layer.
+#### compare test and train set
+	I found that 419773 out of 606799 records in the test set can be found in train set.
+	Thus We can check if we predict correctly on these records, and can modify the incorrect ones.
 ### changhc
 ####cyber.py
 ######ver 1: